IMProduction (Intrinsic Multi Production) & WISe.ART Partner to Support the DREAM Team Project for the Red Cross Campaign: Human Race for Children of Ukraine

 (https://www.youtube.com/watch?v=2ILZPfbO2z8)

-GENEVA – April 11, 2023: WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), leading global cybersecurity, AI, Blockchain, and IoT company today announces that WISe.ART, the company’s digital asset marketplace platform, will be supporting global efforts to implement SDGs by offering four historically important NFTs, donated by the DREAM Team Project for the International Red Cross Committees campaign: Human Race for Children of Ukraine.
+GENEVA – April 11, 2023: WISeKey International Holding Ltd. ("WISeKey") (WIHNWKEY, leading global cybersecurity, AI, Blockchain, and IoT company today announces that WISe.ART, the company's digital asset marketplace platform, will be supporting global efforts to implement SDGs by offering four historically important NFTs, donated by the DREAM Team Project for the International Red Cross Committees campaign: Human Race for Children of Ukraine.

 |Apple II Schematic (Reproduction) signed by Steve Wozniak: Human Race for Children of Ukraine - "Wozniak is Ukrainian name."